-Recently, a Sequential Quadratic Programming (SQP) based SCOPF solution method has been proposed with gradient sampling \cite{li2016sqp}.
+Recently, a gradient sampling enabled Sequential Quadratic Programming (SQP) based SSSC-OPF solution method has been proposed \cite{li2016sqp}.
 Nevertheless, the nonconvex formulation requires numerical differentiation for spectral abscissa sensitivities and works over the reduced system matrix.
-A sequential approach for SCOPF has been proposed in \cite{li2019sequential} based on decomposition of the problem into a sequence of sub-problem.
-The method relies on constant updating of critical eigenvalue set, thus increasing problem size with each iteration to deal with the issue of critical eigenvalues becoming non-critical and vice-versa in complex plane \cite{zarate2010opf}.
-All these works suffer from the limitations of eigenvalue analysis such as local validity, repeated computation requirements, and nonconvex nature of stability constraint, which make SCOPF challenging to solve.
+A sequential approach for SSSC-OPF has been proposed in \cite{li2019sequential} based on the decomposition of the problem into a sequence of sub-problems.
+The method relies on constant updating of critical eigenvalue set due to local linearization, thus increasing problem size in each iteration to deal with the issue of critical eigenvalues becoming non-critical and vice-versa in complex plane \cite{zarate2010opf}.
+All these works suffer from limitations of eigenvalue analysis such as local validity, repeated computation need, and nonconvex nature of stability constraint, which make SSSC-OPF challenging to solve.

-In this paper, we propose a novel convexified SCOPF formulation.
-To the best of our knowledge, this is the first method to solve SCOPF, which does not rely on any kind of eigenvalue constraint for stability.
-The proposed method does not require any prior threshold of any stability index to impose stability constraint.
-The proposed sufficient stability condition based formulation work over the DAE set, preserving the network structure and eliminating the need to matrix inverse for calculating the reduced system matrix.
-There is no involvement of local linearization of stability criteria.
-Hence, the proposed method does not require repeated calculation and solve the SCOPF using SDP in non-iterative fashion.
-As the formulation is convex, proposed method is tractable for solving SCOPF on large systems.
-The main contributions are summarized as:
+In this paper, we propose a novel convexified SSSC-OPF formulation.
+To the best of our knowledge, this is the first attempt to solve SSSC-OPF which does not rely on eigenvalue-based constraints for stability.
+The proposed method does not require prior thresholds of any stability index to impose small-signal constraints.
+Importantly, in this work, we use Lyapunov type stability criteria \cite{pareek2019sufficient}, represented via the Bilinear Matrix Inequality (BMI).
+The eigenvalue analysis is presented primarily to facilitate better understanding and presentation as the community may be more familiar with eigenvalue-based stability assessment.
+However, this work does not rely on such eigenvalue-based stability criteria.
+As a result, the proposed work is not subject to the limitations of eigenvalue and eigenvalue sensitivity approaches, i.e., local validity due to linearization and repeated calculation requirements.

+The proposed sufficient Lyapunov stability criterion-based formulation works over the DAE set, thus preserving the network structure and eliminating the need to matrix inverse for calculating the reduced system matrix.
+A set of DAE describes both dynamic and algebraic relations arising in power systems.

+The proposed approach solves the SSSC-OPF using SDP is non-iterative fashion.
+Further, due to the convex nature of the formulation the proposed method is tractable for solving SSSC-OPF on large-scale systems.